Atsushi Ohkubo: Biography

 Ohkubo was not a model student and was more attracted to drawing than to learning.
 At the age of 20, after finishing studies at a manga school where he met Rando Ayamine, the artist of GetBackers, he became Ayamine's assistant for two years.
 Finally, he won a competition at Square Enix's Gangan magazine with his first manga series B. Ichi and it was published in four volumes.
 After the end of his last manga, he created Soul Eater, still for Gangan, which brought him worldwide success.
 After that, he explored a little bit more of Soul Eater's world in Soul Eater Not!, a side-story to the main series that ended in 5 volumes.
 In 2015, he started working on Fire Force, published in Weekly Shōnen Magazine, making it the first weekly manga Ohkubo has done.
 In May 2020, Ohkubo announced that Fire Force would be his final manga.
+Ohkubo served as character designer for the 2023 anime series KamiErabi God.app.